e8yes/e8yes-demo-web/README.md

 - OS: Debian Linux Distros
 - Build tools: GNU Make

-Run `./gitpush.sh` in the top-level directory to initialize the development environment as well as pushing commits to the github repository.
-Do not recommend running `git push` because that allows you to skip the important automated testing processes.
+Run `./install_dev_pkgs.sh` in the top-level directory to initialize the development environment.
+To build and test the back-end services, run the script `./compile_proto.sh` to generate protocol buffer code, then run the script `./run_tests.sh` to initiate the build and test process.
+Run the script `./gitpush.sh` to push commits to the github repository.
+This script will try to build and test your commits before pushing to the repository.

 ### Client
  - [Android](https://github.com/e8yes/e8yes-chat-android)